FelixEder/INDA_Project/README.md

 **How to play**

 A .jar file has been created in the bin-folder.
 Enter the command "java -jar GunslingerDuel.jar" when in the bin-folder and the game should start.

+### This repo is a copy from the actual repo which was used during the course and therefor the all the files where added in one commit